Wide Area Augmentation System: History and development

 The WAAS was jointly developed by the United States Department of Transportation (DOT) and the Federal Aviation Administration (FAA) as part of the Federal Radionavigation Program (DOT-VNTSC-RSPA-95-1/DOD-4650.5), beginning in 1994, to provide performance comparable to category 1 instrument landing system (ILS) for all aircraft possessing the appropriately certified equipment.
 Without WAAS, ionospheric disturbances, clock drift, and satellite orbit errors create too much error and uncertainty in the GPS signal to meet the requirements for a precision approach (see GPS sources of error).
 A precision approach includes altitude information and provides course guidance, distance from the runway, and elevation information at all points along the approach, usually down to lower altitudes and weather minimums than non-precision approaches.

 Prior to the WAAS, the U.S. National Airspace System (NAS) did not have the ability to provide lateral and vertical navigation for precision approaches for all users at all locations.
 The traditional system for precision approaches is the instrument landing system (ILS), which used a series of radio transmitters each broadcasting a single signal to the aircraft.
 This complex series of radios needs to be installed at every runway end, some offsite, along a line extended from the runway centerline, making the implementation of a precision approach both difficult and very expensive.
 The ILS system is composed of 180 different transmitting antennas at each point built.
-The newer system is free of huge antenna systems at each airport.

 For some time the FAA and NASA developed a much improved system, the microwave landing system (MLS).
 The entire MLS system for a particular approach was isolated in one or two boxes located beside the runway, dramatically reducing the cost of implementation.
 MLS also offered a number of practical advantages that eased traffic considerations, both for aircraft and radio channels.
 Unfortunately, MLS would also require every airport and aircraft to upgrade their equipment.

 During the development of MLS, consumer GPS receivers of various quality started appearing.
 GPS offered a huge number of advantages to the pilot, combining all of an aircraft's long-distance navigation systems into a single easy-to-use system, often small enough to be hand held.
 Deploying an aircraft navigation system based on GPS was largely a problem of developing new techniques and standards, as opposed to new equipment.
 The FAA started planning to shut down their existing long-distance systems (VOR and NDBs) in favor of GPS.
 This left the problem of approaches, however.
 GPS is simply not accurate enough to replace ILS systems.
 Typical accuracy is about 15 m, whereas even a "CAT I" approach, the least demanding, requires a vertical accuracy of 4 m.